adbesserer/IA-IA-OH-2/README.md

 # IA-IA-OH-2
-name a more iconic duo, I'll wair
+name a more iconic duo, I'll wait